 - Client access licences (CALs), management licences (MLs), and other licences that provide for connection to or management of a server application

 The 50-product allotment usually allows an organisation to install a particular type of product on up to 50 computers.
 However, organisations that run multiple Windows operating systems on a single computer generally can install only as many instances of the product as they have licences.
 For more information, see the Product Use Rights section of Licensing Details for Microsoft Products.

 About the 25-Product Maximum for Server Products That Use Core-Based Licensing

 This limit applies to server products that use core-based licensing, such as Windows Server Standard or Datacenter.

 About the Maximum Allotment of Server Products That Do Not Use Core-Based Licensing

-An organisation can request a maximum of five server products that do not use core-based licensing altogether within a two-year period.
-These server products can be in a single title group, or they can be in up to 5 title groups, as long as the overall maximum of 10 title groups is not exceeded in the two-year period.
+An organisation can request a maximum of five donated server products that do not use core-based licensing altogether within a two-year period.
+These five server products can all be the same product, or they can be any combination of different server products.

 Some servers require MLs or CALs in order to work with their network of computers.
-MLs and CALs are separate items and are in title groups with a 50-product maximum.
+CALs are separate items and have a 50-product maximum.